 D173 - Using Educational Technology for Teaching and Learning - Using Educational Technology for Teaching and Learning is a key component of WGU's professional core and is a required course for all Master of Arts in Teaching candidates.
 This course presents strategies for integrating technology into classroom practices to improve instruction and student learning according to the International Society for Technology in Education (ISTE) standards.
 Candidates will evaluate digital tools and their potential classroom applications such as enhancing curriculum, enabling communication with students and families, and increasing student engagement.
 Topics covered include ethics, equity and access to technology, and appropriate use of technology by P-12 students.
 Assistive technologies to meet the needs of a diverse learner population also will be addressed.
-The course will culminate in evidence-based, practical application of current standards, strategies, theories, or philosophical perspectives related to the use of technology to support educational goals.
-Crosscutting themes of technology and diversity are intervoven for further development.
+The course will culminate in evidence-based, practical application of current standards, strategies, theories, or philosophical perspectives related to the use of technology in teaching and learning.
+Candidates will engage in three hours of preclinical experience that include virtual observations of classroom practices incorporating technology to support educational goals.
+Crosscutting themes of technology and diversity are interwoven for further development.
 This course is designed to be taken after successful completion of the Assessing Student Learning course.